Note: In TurboTax, any reference to split income doesn't apply to pension income splitting.

 - Input all income, deduction, and tax credit info until you arrive at Pension Splitting.

-- Complete the next Pension Splitting screen, starting with the amount of pension income you are going to split.
+- Complete the next Pension Splitting steps, starting with the amount of pension income you are going to split.
 For info about lines 68020 and 68040 of his or her T1032 form, see T1032 Joint Election to Split Pension Income.

 - Select Continue.
 You've now completed the split pension election on your spouse/partner’s return.